 A scam is a term used to describe any fraudulent business or scheme that takes money or other goods from an unsuspecting person.
-With the world becoming a connected place thanks to the Internet, computer and Internet related scams have dramatically increased, and it's often up to you to help stay vigilant and cautious when dealing with people on the Internet.
+With the world becoming more connected thanks to the Internet, online scams have increased, and it's often up to you to help stay cautious with people on the Internet.

 Types of computer and Internet related scams

-There are thousands of different types of Internet related scams today, but most boil down to stealing money, property, or below is a quick overview of some of the common types of scams.
+There are thousands of types of scams today, but most boil down to stealing money, property, or information.
+Below is an overview of common scams.

 Receive an e-mail from someone pretending to be your bank indicating you are overdrawn or made a purchase you really didn't make and asking you to log in and verify the information.
 However, the link in the e-mail actually points to a fake site that logs your username and password information.
 See our phishing page for further information, real examples, and related links.